Democratic Front of Albania: Functions

 The Democratic Front was open to all Albanians aged eighteen and older excepting the former bourgeoisie, kulaks, and other perceived anti-state elements.
 Albanian author Anton Logoreci writes that, "Without a Democratic Front card [a person] cannot obtain work, get a ration book (when one is required), make a purchase at government stores and so on."
 Its newspaper was titled Bashkimi, which with the Party daily Zëri i Popullit constituted the main political news organs.
 The Front also had a semiweekly newspaper titled Laiko Vima for the Greek minority.

 In Albania's first post war election held in December 1945 the Front submitted its own list of candidates, winning over 93% of the vote.
 Hoxha later recalled that, "The list of the Front found the approval of the masses everywhere, and this fact was so evident that reaction did not even attempt to organize itself and to come out with a list of its own."
 During the subsequent period in Albanian history no electoral list opposite that of the Front was tolerated.
 In these elections the Front and the mass organizations united within it nominated members of electoral committees and presented candidates.
 Unlike other states in Eastern Europe, the Party of Labour's official History noted that "there have never been other political parties in the country [which] has been a very favorable phenomenon for the working class, the people, for the revolution and socialism in Albania."

 In general practice it was tasked with "enlist[ing] the widest possible support for the party's programme and its revolutionary enterprises... disseminat[ing] the teachings of Marxist-Leninist ideology beyond the narrow circle of the communist élite, it campaigns against political, social and other attitudes regarded as harmful or reactionary by the party leadership."
-It united all "organizations of trade unions, of the youth and students, of women, of veterans from the national liberation struggle and of pioneers" such as the Trade Unions of Albania, the Union of Albanian Women, the Association of Writers and Artists of Albania, the Labour Youth Union of Albania, and other mass organizations.
+It united all "organizations of trade unions, of the youth and students, of women, of veterans from the national liberation struggle and of pioneers" such as the Trade Unions of Albania, the Union of Albanian Women, the League of Writers and Artists of Albania, the Labour Youth Union of Albania, and other mass organizations.
 The Party's History notes that, "The PLA has always regarded the unity of the people in the Democratic Front as a unity of classes, strata and people who have no antagonistic contradictions, who are linked by common interests and aims for one or more definite historical stages."